 Kaufelt is an 84-acre property that stretches along the west side of Highway 31, between Allerton Road and Regional Road.
-Thanks to joint efforts with the Rotary Club and North Hunterdon High School, a 3.1-mile path has been established that serves as a regulation cross-country running path, and it is available for public use.
+Thanks to a months-long collaboration with Clinton Township, the Rotary Club and North Hunterdon High School, a 3.1-mile path has been established that serves as a regulation cross-country running path, and it is available for public use.
 Exercise stations, benches, and signage have been installed.
 The exercise stations were donated by Hunterdon Healthcare.
 Access is on the south side of Regional Road, immediately west of Highway 31.
 Parking is available for trail users in the new lot on Regional Road.
 The hills and beautiful forest views provide a memorable experience for both the hard-core runner and casual walker.
 Uses last winter included cross country skiing and snowshoeing.

 Bundt Park is a fully developed multi-use park encompassing 33 acres with parking located just off Red Schoolhouse Road, on the west side of Highway 31.
 Bundt Park has myriad recreational and walking/running opportunities.
 Softball fields, snack bar and restrooms are at the main park, the Dog Park and Community Garden are also located here.